Favourite

 Lily Amour

-Artiscent Atelier Lily Amour is an Eau de Parfum launched in 2020.
-The fragrance opens with Mandarin, settles into a heart of Jasmine and Water Lily, and dries down to a base of Patchouli, Musk, and Vanilla.
+Superdrug Lily Amour is an Eau de Parfum launched in 2020.
+Lily Amour opens with Mandarin, settles into a heart of Water Lily and Jasmine, and dries down to a base of Musk, Patchouli, and Vanilla.
+Superdrug's Lily Amour carries a Favourite verdict, a citrus-led wear.

 A water lily and jasmine heart over creamy patchouli and clean musk, soft and powdery throughout.
 Lily Amour echoes the Chance mood for budget pricing - light, romantic, built for spring office wear.